Jeremy R. Haft: Business career

-Jeremy Haft was founding partner of SiteSpecific Inc, an Internet and direct-marketing agency in New York City.
+In 1995, Jeremy Haft helped form SiteSpecific, an Internet and direct-marketing agency in New York City.
 Clients included Bristol-Myers, Squibb, Travelocity, 3M, and the Duracell unit of the Gillette Company.
 In 1997, a Forrester Research media and technology study listed SiteSpecific as one of the top five Internet agencies.

 Later in 1997, SiteSpecific was acquired by California-based advertising agency CKS Group.

 In 1999, along with a Tiananmen Square Uprising dissident turned entrepreneur, Haft co-founded BChinaB Inc, a New York City-based plastics trading company.
 BChinaB imported light industrial goods from China from 1999-2012.

 In 2013, Haft founded SafeSource Trading LLC, a public-private partnership with the Cornell University Cooperative Extension, to export American agricultural products to China.

 SafeSource helped build export markets in China for small New York ranchers and farmers, eventually expanding to other states.

 Media and Speaking Appearances

 Haft has spoken at World Affairs Councils, think tanks, Track Two dialogues, community colleges and high schools, among other venues domestically and internationally.

 He has testified before the U.S.-China Economic and Security Review Commission, a bipartisan Commission created by the U.S. Congress to monitor and report on trade, economic, and defence issues in the U.S.-China relationship.

 His analysis has also been featured in The Wall Street Journal, The Financial Times, NPR, CNN, CNBC, and FOX among others.